Ian-Fogelman/Ian-blog/_posts/2020-01-14-WindowFunctions.markdown

 <br>
 <br>

-The Rexy can be found here : https://rextester.com/AVTOWD47990
+The Rexy can be found here : <a href="https://rextester.com/AVTOWD47990" target="_blank">https://rextester.com/AVTOWD47990</a>

 <br>
 <br>